 Healing of Persons Exceptional!

-is not so much a “treatment” group that focuses on a particular disease (for instance a “cancer support group” ) rather, it is: a confidential, intentional, “Attitudinal Healing“ supportive group that comes together to find the wellness which comes with the discovery of peace of mind.
+A H.O.P.E.
+Group is not so much a “treatment” group that focuses on a particular disease (for instance a “cancer support group” ); rather, it is a “hope support group,” which is an intentional, “attitudinal healing” small group that comes together to find the wellness which comes with the discovery of peace of mind.
 This, in turn, is the result of understanding and letting go of guilt and fear.
 In this way, one comes to live in the present moment where s-he can choose to focus on the whole of life rather than its fragments.
 S-he seeks the power that makes this choice possible, recognizing that it is the inner power of compassionate love, which, in turn, makes possible the promise of hope “that things can make sense regardless of how they work out (Vaclav Havel)”….
+In short:

 A H.O.P.E.
 Group is a safe place in which we come together to find wellness by sharing our story and listening with open heart and mind to the other stories in the room.
-Our stories come in with us as once–told tales in the annals of the universe.
+Our stories come in with us as once–told–tales in the annals of the universe.
 No two stories are ever the same; each comprises a collection of lessons learned about creativity, relationships, and – yes – evolution… we do live in an evolving universe, on an evolving planet.
-The whole thing is continuously surpassing itself: not by a struggle for survival, but by the challenge of creativity and thriving.
+The whole thing is continuously surpassing itself: not by a struggle for survival, but by meeting the challenge to create and thrive.

-The challenge of this era is for human beings to come to know that every one of us has been promised this life and all of its challenges from the beginning of time….
-We must look into the mystery of our darkness to find the light that makes it possible to focus on possibility and meaning in the mystery of life rather than on its problems and their rational causes.
+The challenge of this era is for human beings to learn to focus on possibility and meaning in life rather than on life’s problems and their causes.
 When we can focus on our innate ability to meet and move beyond challenges, we focus on what is possible; not what is wrong.
 H.O.P.E.
-Groups help people face challenges in their lives by focusing on what they want to have happen—what they would like to see come of things – their intention.
+Groups help people face challenges in their lives by focusing on what they want to have happen – what they would like to see come of things – their intention.
 We encourage the participant to “go for it”, and patiently wait for the results without any interfering “shoulds”.

 We humans are devoted “fixers,” “advisers,” “judges,” and “criticizers,” which means we are devoted to knowing better than others.
 This way of thinking and acting is intrusive and unkind.
-Instead, we have the Quaker belief that “there is that of God in everyone;” so we have the following way of looking at any question: “If you can ask the question, you already have the answer.”
-The most important thing we can do for you is to listen with open hearts and soft eyes as you find those answers that lie within.
-We’ll ask you open questions, share experience when asked rather than give advice, and affirm talents and strengths that we see in you.
+Instead, we have the Quaker way of looking at questions: “If you can ask the question, you already have the answer;” so the most important thing we can do for you is to listen with open hearts and soft eyes as you find those answers that lie within by asking open questions, sharing experience when asked, and affirming talents and strengths that we see in you.

-(A word of caution here… ideally, everyone “should” be welcome in any H.O.P.E. group; realistically, however, some souls carry such deep wounds (usually) occurring in early childhood and becoming stored in the deep subconscious, all of which leads to harmful behaviors in groups consisting of preying on those members most vulnerable to such behaviors.
+(A word of caution here… ideally, everyone “should” be welcome in any H.O.P.E. group.
+Realistically, however, some souls carry deep wounds that get stored in the deep subconscious.
+This can lead to harmful controlling behavior that shifts the focus of the meeting from hope, kindness, and compassion to illness, guilt, fear, and loss of peace.
+We have encountered this behavior in only a few of our 6000+ meetings.
 We have found that the most wise and safe behavior is to advise that human to leave and get deep psychological help from a trained professional.
 Should that person not comply, then that H.O.P.E.
 Group is best advised to shut its doors and change, if so desired, to another day and time.)

 For individuals who would want to convene their own small, private, invitational H.O.P.E.
 Groups we share experience that make this possible.
 We insist that the convener of such a group be nothing more than the convener.
-Thus, the group is responsible for maintaining its safety and health focus.
-H.O.P.E’s unique method of context-building makes this self-help group possible.
+Shared reading of the Goldbook at the beginning of each meeting creates a shared, self-governing environment.
+This makes it possible for the group to be responsible for maintaining its safety and health focus.
+H.O.P.E’s unique method of context–building makes this self–help process possible.
 If you are interested in convening such a H.O.P.E.
-Group, send an email to hopeheals(at)hopehealing.org.
+Group, contact us.
 When you do, we will put you in our database as a convener; so, should you ever have reason to contact us to help find solutions, we know you and can guide you further, providing you with additional helpful resources.

 …more about H.O.P.E.
 Groups